pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 Next, retain genotype data only for the variants in the dbSNP reference database (these are SNPs with ids starting with "rs").
-This step is only taken to make the size of the data set more manageable for our statistical analyses.
+This step is mainly taken to make the size of the data set more manageable for our statistical analyses.

 ```bash